Megan Mooney – Publisher

 - Going to a matinee performance of Fences on Broadway in 1987 when at least half the audience were suburban Baptists.
 They talked to the characters, shouted encouragement, disapproval, and warnings.
 When the play ended and the audience was standing waiting to leave, the woman in the next seat hugged her and said, “That was the most amazing thing I’ve ever seen.
 Wasn’t that the most amazing thing you’ve ever seen?“

 Like many struggling actors, Vance Brews mostly uses his training as an actor to critique other people’s works.
 For him, theatre is one of the most personal and intimate types of art.
-He takes great joy in seeing companies pushing boundaries and exploring new or powerful ideas.
+He takes great joy in seeing companies push boundaries and explore new or powerful ideas.
 He’s also a big fan of sketch comedy and improv.
 He remembers a matinee of Sally Clark’s Moo with four people in the audience, where it seemed everything that could go wrong did.
 Yet, with props failing, costumes ripping and general chaos besetting the cast, they soldiered on and entertained that audience with gusto.
 Theatre is dedication.

 Madeleine Copp saw her first show when she was four years old and it was love at first sight.
 She pursued a bachelor’s in theatre production and design and English literature, culminating in a love for flexible, innovative, and diverse theatre artists that challenge all our preconceived notions of the stage.
 Her thesis, Printed Voices: Women, Print, and Performance pushed for new interpretations of closet drama from the early modern to modern period in the hopes of seeing more female playwrights included in the performance canon.
 Since graduating, Madeleine continues to seek out unexpected, startling, and challenging works that leave her angry, speechless, and wonderfully confused.